cielavenir/zipfile39/README.md

 - If slz is installed:
     - ZIP_DEFLATED compresslevel -21 is available.
 - If codecs7z is installed:
-    - ZIP_DEFLATED compresslevel 11 - 19 are available.
-Enjoy ultimate compression on Python.
+    - ZIP_DEFLATED/ZIP_BZIP2 compresslevel 11 - 19 are available.
+Enjoy 7-zip's ultimate compression on Python.

 ### Requisites